leksval/ML-Python-Notebook/README.md

 # ML-Python-Notebook
+**Use Jupyter notebook to open files.**
-That repo contains notebooks from Python and Machine Learning courses and problems solved by me form "Codewars" platform.
+This repo contains notebooks from Python and Machine Learning courses<br>
-Use Jupyter notebook to open files.
+and problems solved by me form __Codewars.com__ platform.